Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Discussion

 \section{Discussion}

 When attempting to accomplish object retraction in constrained clutter using imitation learning, we have demonstrated that the addition of force sensing modalities intuitively improves a policy's ability to be gentle.
-Beyond this, we note that each policy in our experiment which lacked any force modality that the demonstrator used to react saw a significant increase in timeout failures.
-These timeout failures appear to be the result of an inability to correctly identify the cause-effect relationship between observations and expert actions.
+Beyond this, we note that each policy in our experiment which lacked any force modality that the demonstrator used to react saw a significant increase in timeout failures, during which the policies displayed erratic behavior.
+This may indicate that the performance improvements seen with the addition of contact force sensing result from enabling policies to correctly identify the cause-effect relationship between observations and expert actions.
 Previous work establishes a framework to interpret causal relationships in imitation learning by supposing that there are disentangled factors of the observation data, some of which are true causes for expert actions and some of which are nuisance factors that coincidentally correlate with expert actions\cite{de2019causal}.
-This prior work demonstrates that the addition of information---specifically looking at information about the history of actions---can harm policy performance since there are strong correlations between prior actions and expert decisions, but the true causes are due to current observations (i.e. the additional information in the history contains a significant amount of nuisance factors).
-In this way, removal of nuisance factors from the observation data can reduce causal confusion in imitation learning.
+This prior work demonstrates that the removal of nuisance factors from the observation data can reduce causal confusion in imitation learning.
+Since highly cluttered and occluded environments have many visual distractors that do not correlate to expert actions, our experiments suggest that the addition of true causes of expert actions---in our case, contact force sensing---may be an alternative method of reducing causal confusion amidst visual distractors, though future experimentation is needed to verify this correlation.